Student Conduct Procedures

 Sanctions issued after a conduct conference may include the full range of sanctions, with the exception of expulsion from the University.

-D. PANEL HEARING
+C. PANEL HEARING

 Notice.
 Written notice will be sent to the respondent detailing the date and location of the incident, nature of the alleged conduct, and applicable policies alleged to have been violated.
 The letter shall also provide the date, time, and location for a hearing before a student conduct panel.
 In addition to the letter of notice, the respondent shall be provided with all documentary evidence to be reviewed by the panel at least five (5) business days prior to the scheduled hearing.
-Requests to reschedule a hearing due to substantial hardship must be made no later than 72 hours prior to the hearing and will be considered by the Director of Student Conduct or designee.
+Requests to reschedule a hearing due to substantial hardship must be made no later than 72 hours prior to the hearing and will be considered by the Dean of Students or designee.
 If despite being notified of the hearing, the respondent is not in attendance, the hearing may proceed and sanctions may be imposed.

 Advisors.
 The respondent may be accompanied at the panel hearing by an advisor of their choice, which may be an attorney, who is not otherwise a party or witness involved in the matter.
 Generally, hearings will not be rescheduled to accommodate the availability of a chosen advisor.
 While the advisor may be present, they may not speak or otherwise participate in the hearing, may not address the panel or question witnesses, and must comport themselves in a manner that is not disruptive to the hearing.
 If the advisor fails to abide by these expectations, the advisor may be directed to leave the hearing at the discretion of the chair.